drouillard/openblock/lab.md

 3. Set the name of the Edison.
 Any name is fine.
 We would recommend avoid whitespace or special characters.

 4. Set password.
 The password should be '12345678'.
 This is set as a project-level global config to ensure ease of administration.
-You can adapt this as needed, but all machines must be set up the same or the projet neeeds to be modified to handle different passwords for different machines.
+You can adapt this as needed, but all machines must be set up the same or the project needs to be modified to handle different passwords for different machines.

 5. Connect to the router.
 All machines must connect to the same router.
 The way to test this is to ensure you can ssh from one machine to another.
 If you have ssh access you should be set.